okta/okta.github.io/_source/_use_cases/hooks/index.md

 #### user

-For process flows that involve a specific end user, this object provides the values of attributes in the user’s Okta profile.
-In the case of a user attempting to register using the Self-Service Registration widget, the values provided are those the user entered in the widget’s fields.
+For process flows that involve a specific end user, this object provides the values of attributes in the user's Okta profile.
+In the case of a user attempting to register using the Self-Service Registration widget, the values provided are those the user entered in the widget's fields.
 Password fields, and any attributes designated sensitive, are not included.

 #### authentication